March 17, 2025

 The Center for Technology and Behavioral Health at Dartmouth is sponsoring a symposium on AI and student mental health, building on the Digital Mental Health & AI Symposium of 2023.

-This one-day event will explore the growing challenges of student mental health on college campuses and examine how AI technology and behavioral sensing from mobile phones and wearables can create new opportunities for assessing mental well-being and implementing interventions to help students thrive.
+This one-day event will explore the growing challenges of student mental health on college campuses and examine how AI technology and behavioral sensing from mobile phones and wearables can create new opportunities for assessing mental well-being and implementing interventions to help students thrive on college campuses.

-Estevan Garcia, Dartmouth’s Chief Health and Wellness Officer, will open the event, followed by Ellie Pavlick‘s (Brown University/DeepMind) keynote on AI.
-Short talks will set the stage, featuring Matthew Duncan (Psychiatry, Geisel School of Medicine, Dartmouth College), David Blanchflower (Economics, Dartmouth College), and Lisa Marsch (Director, Center for Technology and Behavioral Health, Dartmouth College).
+Estevan Garcia, Dartmouth’s Chief Health and Wellness Officer, will open the event, followed by Ellie Pavlick’s (Brown University/DeepMind) keynote on AI for mental health.
+Short talks will set the stage, featuring Matthew Duncan (Psychiatry, Geisel School of Medicine, Dartmouth College) and Katie Lenhoff (JED Campus Project Manager, Student Wellness Center, Dartmouth College), David Blanchflower (Economics, Dartmouth College), and Lisa Marsch (Director, Center for Technology and Behavioral Health, Dartmouth College).
 The symposium will include panel discussions on student perspectives, AI and intervention, AI and HCI, and AI and behavioral sensing.
 The event will conclude with a poster session and reception.

 Symposium Organizers